Best Voice Assistants for Seniors in 2026 — Tested by Real Seniors

 - Same Alexa features as full-size Echo

-- Compact — fits on a nightstand or kitchen counter easily
+- Small — fits on a nightstand or kitchen counter easily

 - Can connect to external speakers via Bluetooth